Today’s customer journey is complex, messy, and anything but linear.

 Far from one-directional, funnels still represent genuine psychological experiences.
 These events are more looped than linear, spontaneous than orderly, emotional and meandering than logical and successive.

-Nonetheless, more people enter your funnel than buy your product.
+Nonetheless, more people enter your sales funnel than buy your product.

 This reality can transform the funnel from an out-dated relic into a profit-generating machine.
 Together, let’s explore …